Jewels of Anne of Denmark: Jewels, drawings, and Arthur Bodren

 A note in the inventory mentions that Anne of Denmark came to the Jewel House herself on 21 July 1610 to select jewels.
-A letter dated 23 August 1618 gives an insight into the commissioning of jewels and the re-use of old pieces.
+A letter dated 23 October 1618 gives an insight into the commissioning of jewels and the re-use of old pieces.
 It was sent by an unknown courtier to Arthur Bodren, a French servant and page of the bedchamber to Anne of Denmark who kept accounts.
 He gave money to Inigo Jones for the queen's building works at Greenwich and Oatlands.
 George Heriot delivered "little things" for the queen to "Arthur Bodrane" of the bedchamber.

-The writer had received a message and a "pattern", a drawing, made by Mr Halle for a new jewel.
+The writer had received a message and a "pattern", a drawing, made by the goldsmith "Mr Halle" for a new jewel.
 He went to the royal Jewel House to find suitable jewels and rubies to use in the new piece.
 An old diamond bracelet had the right size stones, but Nicasius Russell had already taken any suitable rubies to set in gold plate for the table.
 He found a "border", with larger diamonds to send to the queen for approval.
-Halle told him that would please the queen, who "did mislike of the greater diamonds in his pattern in regard they were too little".
+Mr Halle told him that would please the queen, who "did mislike of the greater diamonds in his pattern in regard they were too little".

-A note written in the 1606 inventory next to an entry for a diamond "girdle or border" identifies it as the piece selected for Bodren to send to Anne of Denmark at Hampton Court in 1618.
+Notes written in the 1606 inventory next to an entry for a diamond "girdle or border" and a bracelet identify these as the pieces selected for Bodren to send to Anne of Denmark at Hampton Court in 1618.
 Arthur Bodren went on to serve Henrietta Maria.
 He died in 1632 and left legacies to several members of her household including 20 shillings each to Jeffrey Hudson and Little Sara.
 Contemporary drawings of jewels by a London goldsmith Arnold Lulls survive in the Victoria and Albert Museum.

 Anne of Denmark pawned some of her most valuable diamonds in March 1615 for £3,000.
 The goldsmith John Spilman made record drawings of the cut of eleven stones and indicated the settings of two.
 He noted them as eight table diamonds set in gold enamelled black, one diamond resembling a glass window quarry, and two lozenge diamonds cut in facets.